iexcloud/docs/source/managing-your-data/updating-a-dataset-schema.md

 ``` {important} If you update your schema, it's best to update it early.
 ```

-Here we'll view a dataset schema in the schema editor and examine schema update options.

-## Viewing Your Schema
+## Edit Your Schema

-From your dataset's **Overview** page, click **Edit schema** to view your dataset schema.
+From your dataset's **Overview** page, click **Edit schema** to view your schema.
 The schema editor appears.

 ![](./updating-a-dataset-schema/modify-schema-page.png)

-The **Properties** table shows your dataset properties and their types, constraints, indexes, and whether they're mapped to the financial metadata graph, using SmartLinks.
+Here are the editor sections:

-The **Select action for existing data:** drop-down menu above the Properties table provides options for updating existing data with regards to any schema modification(s) you want to apply.
+**Select action for existing data:** This drop-down menu provides options for updating the dataset's existing data with regards to any schema modifications you apply.
+The next section [Specify how to handle existing data](#specify-how-to-handle-existing-data) explains the options and how they relate to various schema changes.

+**Properties:** This table shows your dataset columns, their types and constraints, and indexes.

+**Opt-in to IEX Cloud's metadata graph:** This section enables you to SmartLink a primary (or secondary) index property to the financial metadata graph.
+See [Understanding Datasets](./understanding-datasets.md) to learn more about SmartLinks.

+Update your metadata-graph mapping and modify your schema properties the way you want.
+Before executing the update, consider how you want to handle existing data in light of the schema changes.

-## Options for Existing Data
+## Specify How to Handle Existing Data

-When you update your schema, you must select one of the following options for handling your existing data.
+You must select one of the following options for handling your existing data.

-- **Leave existing data as is:** Ignores the existing data.
+- **Leave existing data as is:** Preserves the existing data.
-- **Delete all existing data:** Removes ALL the data.
+- **Delete all existing data:** Removes ALL the existing data.
 Before doing this, MAKE SURE you don't need any of the data.
-- **Update existing data:** Immediately modifies the data.
+- **Update existing data:** Immediately modifies the data to adhere to the schema.
-- **Reingest data using a new schema:** Ingests the existing data, validating it with the new schema and replacing the existing data, indexes, and metadata graph mappings (SmartLinks).
+- **Reingest data using a new schema:** Reloads the existing data, validating it with the new schema and replacing the existing data, indexes, and metadata graph mappings (SmartLinks).

 Here are some best practices to consider for existing data with regards to specific schema modifications.